chinapedia/wikipedia.abstract.en/Page/Catapult.md

 Military

-French_grenade_catapult.jpgs and other explosives during World War I]] The last large scale military use of catapults was during the trench warfare of World War I. During the early stages of the war, catapults were used to throw hand grenades across no man's land into enemy trenches.
+s and other explosives during World War I]] The last large scale military use of catapults was during the trench warfare of World War I. During the early stages of the war, catapults were used to throw hand grenades across no man's land into enemy trenches.
 They were eventually replaced by small mortars.

 In the 1840s the invention of vulcanized rubber allowed the making of small hand-held catapults, either improvised from Y-shaped sticks or manufactured for sale; both were popular with children and teenagers.
 These devices were also known as slingshots in the USA.